-Because he was not able to go to the group blind-date, I was invited as a “pinch hitter” (instead).
+Because he couldn’t go to the group blind-date, I was invited as a “pinch hitter” (instead).

 キャッチボール (きゃっちぼーる, chatchi bōru)

-It’s often used as “言葉/会話のキャッチボール” meaning “playing catch of words/conversation”
+(* It’s often used as “言葉/会話のキャッチボール”, literally meaning “playing catch of words/conversation”)

 “Playing catch of words” (mutual communication) is very important between a child and parents.